WWII Warfare:

 (2008), about an American reporter who sneaks into Nazi Germany during World War II on a personal mission of revenge and reluctantly agrees to act as a spy for the U.S., as well; self-published.

 W.E.B.
-Griffin, Secret Honor (1999), a spy thriller about an American OSS agent in Argentina in trouble with both the Nazis and his own agency after he gains information about a plot to kill Hitler.
+Griffin, Secret Honor (1999), about an American OSS agent in Argentina in who gains information about a plot to kill Hitler; #3 in the Honor Bound spy series.

 W.E.B.
 Griffin, The Last Heroes (1985; originally published under the pen name Alex Baldwin), about "Wild Bill" Donovan, Franklin Roosevelt's law school friend and his choice to head the top-secret OSS during World War II; #1 in the Men at War series.